Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL unguided - Optimized architecture.md

--   Deploy the Background tier of the sample application (located within the Contoso.Financial.Background project within the Contoso.Financial Visual Studio solution in the HOL files) into the App Service Web App as a Web Job
+-   Deploy the Background tier of the sample application (located within the Contoso.Financial.Background project within the Contoso.Financial Visual Studio solution in the HOL files) into the App Service Web App as a Web Job.

--   Configure the Web Job to be recurring and scheduled to run every **1 Minutes**
+-   Configure the Web Job to be recurring and scheduled to run every **1 Minutes**.

 #### Exit criteria

--   The Background tier has been deployed
+-   The Background tier has been deployed.

--   The Background tier is scheduled to run every 1 minute
+-   The Background tier is scheduled to run every 1 minute.

 ### Task 4: Take down background tier VM

 #### Tasks to complete

--   Stop the Background Tier Virtual Machine
+-   Stop the Background Tier Virtual Machine.

 #### Exit criteria

--   The Virtual Machine hosting the Background tier of the sample application is in a "Stopped (deallocated)" state
+-   The Virtual Machine hosting the Background tier of the sample application is in a "Stopped (deallocated)" state.

 ## Exercise 6: Setup SQL database geo-replication